bioacoustic-ai/bacpipe/README.md

 ## Brief description of models
 All information is extracted from the respective repositories and manuscripts.
 Please refer to them for more details

-### Animal2vec_MK
-- raw waveform input
-- self-supervised pretrained model, fine-tuned
-- transformer
-- trained on meerkat vocalizations

-animal2vec model weights are from self-supervised pretraining on meerkat data with fine tuning on a curated meerkat dataset.
-The model is based on data2vec2.0 with a number of bioacoustic-specific model implementations.
-See paper for more details.

-### Animal2vec_XC
-- raw waveform input
-- self-supervised model
-- transformer
-- trained on bird song data

-animal2vec model weights are from self-supervised pretraining on xeno-canto data.
-The model is based on data2vec2.0 with a number of bioacoustic-specific model implementations.
-See paper for more details.

 ### AudioMAE
 - spectrogram input